 Trailers with 2 axles are tandem axle trailers.
 The federal tandem axle weight limit on the highway is 34,000lbs.
-Sometimes sliding your tandems is necessary in order to achieve to get down to the legal weight limit.
+Sometimes sliding your tandems is necessary in order to get down to the legal weight limit.

 States have varying limits on tandem axle weight which can be found in the front of commercial vehicle maps.

 At a good trucking company they will teach you about sliding your tandems in order to shift the weight to get legal.
 At other companies you will have to figure it out unless you ask someone to show you.
 That is what you should do.
+The diagram give you a visual but it is an art.

 Each hole on the plate represents a shift of a certain amount of weight.
 The only problem is that the amount that each hole represents will vary from trailer brand to brand.
 Usually though it is either 250 or 500 lbs shifted for each hole.